cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/KKThesis2.md

 ---
 section: Katherine
-displayTitle: The
+displayTitle: "The KK Thesis 2: Disproof Of The Disproof.
+Proof By Denial"
-uriTitle: The
+uriTitle: proving-the-kk-thesis
 ---

-The KK Thesis 2: Disproof Of The Disproof.
-Proof By Denial

 "If I know I know, could I have forgot?"
 'Well now you're thinking fallacies